XMSS/xmss-reference/README.md

 _While the behavior of the code in this repository is supposed to be stable, the API is not yet fully complete.
 In particular, the wrapper for run-time parameters does not yet support the back-end functions that make use of BDS traversal (TODO).
 We will also add more extensive test functionality, making it easier to compare to other XMSS implementations (TODO)._

 _When using the current code base, please be careful, expect changes and watch this document for further documentation._

+### License

+This reference implementation was written by Andreas Hülsing and Joost Rijneveld.
+All included code is available under the CC0 1.0 Universal Public Domain Dedication.